 The Town Hall was designed by the same architect that built some of the best civic buildings in Athens, and the roads around the main square are laid with marble.
 It may no longer be so important, but its splendor has stuck around.

 But my favorite area in Syros has to be the fortress-like Ano Syros, the original settlement on the island, located at the top of the hill.
 Getting lost in its alleyways feels like going back in time to a world where yiayias sit outside their front doors watching the world go by.
 A world that forces you to slow down, take in your surroundings and live the moment.

 Contributed by Paula of Expert Abroad

-Milos was a big deal in ancient times, home of the Venus de Milo and the chief source of sulphur in the world.
-The islands mining industry helped it to escape the tourist boom that hit Greece in the 1970s and only in recent years started to see a steady stream of visitors.
-As a result, Milos has escaped over tourism and new developments being undertaken are more sympathetic to the environment.
+Milos was a big deal in ancient times, home of the Venus de Milo and the chief source of sulfur in the world.
+The island’s mining industry helped it to escape the tourist boom that hit Greece in the 1970s and only in recent years it started to see a steady stream of visitors.
+As a result, Milos has escaped over-tourism and new developments being undertaken are more sympathetic to the environment.

 Getting around the island without a car is very challenging.
 The public bus service is limited and we saw few taxis.
 We rented a small Fiat Panda for €25 a day and it was perfect for exploring the narrow streets.

 Milos is the perfect spot for outdoor lovers with swimming, sailing, hiking good ways to exhaust yourself before an afternoon napping on the beach.
 Set aside some time to visit the hilltop Plaka and watch the sunset from the Kastro, we thought it was every bit as beautiful as the ones we saw in Santorini.